Rapptz/discord.py/docs/api.rst

         The number of days after which inactive and role-unassigned members are kicked has been changed.

         :type: :class:`int`

+    .. attribute:: status

+        The status of the scheduled event.

+        :type: :class:`EventStatus`

+    .. attribute:: entity_type

+        The type of entity this scheduled event is for.

+        :type: :class:`EntityType`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these